ali14252004/ali/README.md

 ## headr2

-that is so fany! :fany:
+that is so fany! 🇸🇦: